MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/book-named-resource.md

   - D365CE
   - D365PS
 ---
-# Book a named resource directly
+# Book named resources

 [!INCLUDE[cc-applies-to-psa-app-3.x](../includes/cc-applies-to-psa-app-3x.md)]

-You can select a generic resource with a requirement and click Book on the Team tab of the project or open the resource requirement and click the book button there.
+You can select a generic resource with a requirement and assign a named resource to the task or project team.click Book on the Team tab of the project or open the resource requirement and click the book button there.

 ![Booking a generic team member](media/RM-how-to-14.png)